cmoorad/mostlyrocks/_posts/recipes/2023-07-23-country-bread.md

 ---

 Makes: 1 loaf
-Start the afternoon before — it will likely take 20 hours to rise.
+For dinner, start around noon the day before.
+The bread will likely take up to 20 hours to rise.

 - Folding: 1 hour
 - Shaping: 15 min